InfiniteCoder100/CreepPay_Dapp/README.md

 # Description
--CreepPay is a Web3 Payment Interface Application for exchanging money across borders with very less effort and time, removing the long time delay and complexities in FACED traditional payment gateways.
+CreepPay is a Web3 Payment Interface Application for exchanging money across borders with very less effort and time, removing the long time delay and complexities in FACED traditional payment gateways.

 # Problem Statement